 Once again our nation is coping with a violent tragedy.
 In the aftermath of the Orlando terrorist attack, we find ourselves distressed, grief-stricken, and even angry that such a horrible thing could happen.
 Children and teens may find the event even more challenging.
 Here are some suggestions on talking with your children about what happened.

 By Joel Dvoskin, PhD, ABPP (Chair, Nevada Behavioral Health and Wellness Council) Too often, even the most well-intentioned among us believe that most mass shootings are carried out by those with untreated mental illness.
-As a forensic and clinical psychologist with extensive experience treating individuals with serious mental illness, and as a member of APA’s Policy Review Task Force on the Prediction and Prevention of Gun Violence, I believe this […]
+As a forensic and clinical psychologist with extensive experience treating individuals with serious mental illness, and as a member of […]